perskes/Innovaphone-CSV-import/README.md

 ### Features
 - easily add subscribers via http requests automatically
 - configure the subscriber with the following parameters: E-Mail, send E-Mail, send number, groups and the MAC-Address (for provisioning) as well as the required fields (longName, displayName, H323
+- detects duplicate CN or h323 (Number) and gives you feedback about successfull runs or problems (1:1 echo of the Error Innovaphone gives you)

 ### Requirements